Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 Cane (Walking Stick)

-• Stability and Balance Support: Canes, or walking sticks, provide extra stability and balance support for individuals with mild to moderate mobility issues.
+• Stability and Balance Support: Canes, or walking sticks, provide extra strength and balance support for individuals with mild to moderate mobility issues.
 They are often recommended for older people or those with minor walking difficulties.

 • Single-Handed Use: Canes are designed to be used with one hand, offering support on one side while the other remains free.
 They provide less support compared to crutches but are more manageable.